gterzian/Subtitles-combiner/README.md

 you can add as many filenames as you want, these will all be combined.

-Also an example of using generators and coroutines for creating data processing pipelines.
+Also an example of using generators for creating data processing pipelines.

 For more on this see: